Google Cloud hires Bhanumurthy Ballapuram in key role

-New Delhi, Aug 17 (IANS) Google Cloud on Tuesday announced to appoint Bhanumurthy Ballapuram as the Vice President for Customer Experience, JAPAC.
+New Delhi: Google Cloud on Tuesday announced to appoint Bhanumurthy Ballapuram as the Vice President for Customer Experience, JAPAC.

 Ballapuram will report to global Vice President for Customer Experience, John Jester, who is based in the US, the company said in a statement.